digostaaa/Linkivia/README.md

 there is an admin dashboard in .../admin

-if you are using an API program, in the head section, be sure to do this key= Content-Type  Value = application/json
+if you are using an API program, in the header section, be sure to do this key= Content-Type  Value = application/json